Suspect in deadly Georgia spa shootings may have frequented businesses

 Georgia state Rep. Bee Nguyen said the shootings appear to be at the "intersection of gender-based violence, misogyny and xenophobia."

-The attacks began Tuesday evening, when five people were shot at Youngs Asian Massage Parlor near Woodstock, about 30 miles (50 kilometers) north of Atlanta, Cherokee County Sheriff's spokesman Capt.
-Jay Baker said.
-Two people died at the scene, and three were taken to a hospital where two died, Baker said.
+The attacks began Tuesday evening, when five people were shot at Youngs Asian Massage Parlor near Woodstock, about 30 miles (50 kilometers) north of Atlanta, Baker, the sheriff's spokesman, said.
+Two people died at the scene, and three were taken to a hospital where two died, he said.

-About an hour later, police responding to a call about a robbery found three women dead from apparent gunshot wounds at Gold Spa near Atlanta's Buckhead area, where tattoo parlors and strip clubs are just blocks away from mansions and skyscrapers in one of the last ungentrified holdouts in that part of the city.
+About an hour later, police responding to a call about a robbery found three women dead from apparent gunshot wounds at Gold Spa, along of strip of tattoo parlors and strip clubs in one of the last ungentrified holdouts in an upscale area of Atlanta.
 Officers then learned of a call reporting shots fired across the street, at Aromatherapy Spa, and found another woman apparently shot dead.

 White House press secretary Jen Psaki said President Joe Biden has been briefed on the "horrific shootings" and would receive an update later Wednesday from Attorney General Merrick Garland and FBI Director Christopher Wray.
 The FBI is assisting Atlanta and Cherokee County authorities in the investigation.

-Vice President Kamala Harris expressed support to the Asian American community after the "tragic" shooting, as she sent condolences to the victims' families.
+Vice President Kamala Harris expressed support to the Asian American community, as she sent condolences to the victims' families.

 "We're not yet clear about the motive.
 But I do want to say to our Asian American community that we stand with you and understand how this has frightened and shocked and outraged all people," said Harris, who is the first Black and South Asian woman to hold the office of vice president.